jooby-dev/jooby-docs/readme.md

 # Jooby message documentation

-At the moment there are two classes of devices:
+At the moment the following classes of devices are documented:

 - [Analog](./docs/analog/readme.md)
 - [MTX1](./docs/mtx1/readme.md)